 Potential investors need to take into account a variety of factors in choosing a location.
-Many of these factors are covered in this guide e.g. investment grants, tax incentives, land purchase issues, employment law etc.
+Many of these factors are covered in this guide, e.g. investment grants, tax incentives, land purchase issues, employment law etc.

 It is rarely the case that an investment will be made on the basis of a single set of criteria.
 For example, the tax regime on its own should rarely be a sole determinant.
 Governments change, as do tax regimes.
-Likewise, labour costs have increased in some markets over the last few years and are likely to continue doing so although claims that there will be convergence in the coming decades may be wide of the mark.
+Likewise, labour costs have increased in some markets over the last few years and are likely to continue to do so, although claims that there will be convergence with Western Europe in the coming decades may be wide of the mark.